No items found.

 One of your biggest tasks when writing character flaws is deciding not only how but when to reveal them.
 Ideally, some fatal flaw will appear in chapter one, or as early as possible.

-List of character flaws
+Types of character flaws

 • Arrogant or vain

-• Conceited or self righteous
+• Conceited or self-righteous

 • Libidinous or having excessive desire